webloom-agency/wegen/docs/tips-guides/docker.md

     ```

 2.  **Set up Environment Variables:**
-    Copy the example environment file and then open the newly created `.env` file to fill in the necessary environment variables.
+    Copy the example environment file and then open the newly created `.env.local` file to fill in the necessary environment variables.
 You only need to provide the API keys for the AI provider you intend to use.
 You need an auth secret which can be made with `pnpx auth secret`.
 Database is handled by docker so the default .env.example is fine.

     ```sh
     pnpm i